AI & Content

 Credit where it is due.
 OpusClip is the best dedicated long-to-short clip tool on this list.
 Feed it a long video and it finds the moments, cuts vertical clips, adds captions, and scores them for virality.
 If short-form video is your channel, it is excellent.

 The trade-off is scope.
 It does clips, and clips only.
-It will not turn that same video into a thread, a newsletter, or a carousel in your voice, so you still need other tools for everything that is not a clip.
+It will not turn that same video into a thread, a quote image, or a carousel in your voice, so you still need other tools for everything that is not a clip.

 • Best for: creators whose main output is short-form video clips.